AgHiRE

 Leadership Training for the Spanish-Speaking Farm Workforce

-Presenting AgHiRE, an innovative training program crafted specifically for the Spanish-speaking agricultural workforce.
-AgHiRE is dedicated to empowering talented Spanish-speaking farm employees by equipping them with critical language skills, digital literacy, and leadership training, enabling them to advance into roles with more responsibility within their organizations.
+Welcome to AgHiRE, an innovative training program designed to support employers in upskilling their Spanish-speaking agricultural workforce.
+AgHiRE equips Spanish-speaking farm employees with critical language skills, digital literacy, and leadership training, enabling them to advance into roles with more responsibility within their organizations.
 Our goal is to assist employers in developing the inherent potential within their teams, ensuring each employee reaches their highest capability.

 Classes & Curriculum